jam1garner/find-arc-orphans/README.md

-# arc-fuse
+# find-arc-orphans
-A fuse wrapper for Smash Ultimate's ARC filetype
+A tool for dumping ARC directory listings for directories that don't have them.